tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 3_Building Supervised Learning Models/Readme.md

 - How can you determine the optimal K value in K-NN?<br/>
 By testing a range of K values and choosing the one with the best accuracy.

+- You are using K-nearest neighbors (KNN) to classify customer behavior into loyalty categories.
+How does increasing the value of k affect the KNN model?<br/>
+Causes underfitting by generalizing too much<br/>
+(An increase in K values reduces sensitivity, causing underfitting.)

 ```
 #Train Model and Predict
 knn_classifier = KNeighborsClassifier(n_neighbors=k) # Create a KNN classifier with k neighbors